jimbateson/jamesbateson.co.uk/src/articles/digital-document-accessibility.md

 As I would also advise with web accessibility, it's generally not a good idea to try and include text over the top of images, it can make finding a good contrast very hard.
 If this is needed then try and still include a solid background colour behind the copy.

-Whislt there doesn't seem to be any in built tool for checking the contrast rating (the issues are just reported as "Hard-to-read to contrast"), there are many tools available online that you can use to check.
+Whislt there doesn't seem to be any in-built tool for checking the contrast ratio (the issues are just reported as "Hard-to-read to contrast"), there are many tools available online that you can use to check.

 A colleague at Code, Alex Clapperton, has built and released a [brilliant contrast checker- colourcontrast.cc](https://colourcontrast.cc/) that can be used on the web and as a Chrome extension.
 And you can also download apps that allow you to check contrast anywhere on your screen (so when in other apps etc) for example the [TPGi color contrast analyser](https://www.tpgi.com/color-contrast-checker/).